St. John's International School (Belgium): Sports

-The mascot is the lion, and team names are often abbreviated to SJIS or more often; STJ.
-St. John's offers a wide range of sports throughout the Autumn/Fall, Winter and Spring seasons: Football (Soccer), Volleyball, Cross Country, Swimming, Basketball, Rugby, Track and Field, Baseball, Softball and Golf.
+Sports played at St. John's include Football (Soccer), Volleyball, Cross Country, Swimming, Basketball, Rugby, Track and Field, Baseball, Softball and Golf.
 Most sports include Middle School "A" and "B" teams, and High School "Junior Varsity" and "Varsity" teams.

 Basketball

 St. John's won 3 consecutive Div.
 1 ISST Varsity Boys Basketball Championships in 2003, 2004, 2005.

 Volleyball

 In 2004, the Lions Div.
 1 girls' varsity volleyball team won the school their first volleyball ISST's in 11 years.
 On November 13, 2010, the Lions Div.
-1 boys' varsity volleyball team finished 3rd in the volleyball ISST's.
+1 boys' varsity volleyball team finished 3rd in the volleyball ISST's, and in November 2012 the boys won the Div.
+1 tournament.

 Track and field

 In 2004, St. John's secured themselves another ISST win; a boys' varsity track and field ISST win.
 The scored a first place in the event, making it the school's second ISST win for anything in under a year.
 In 2008, St. John's won the track and field ISST's which it repeated in 2011.